 At the current time, Harlequin Sharks have not been successfully bred in captivity.
 Much of the problem revolves around finding a way to introduce male and female fish, and then have them get along well enough to spawn.

-For the time being, Harlequin Sharks are not considered endangered in their natural habitat.
-Nevertheless, just about every rain forest in the world is under pressure from logging and other forms of human activity.
+Author Note: For the time being, Harlequin Sharks are not considered endangered in their natural habitat.
+Nevertheless, just about every rain forest in the world is under pressure from logging and other forms of human activity and they could easily become so..

 Therefore, if you are interested in keeping this fish, it might be better to wait until you are sure that you have sufficient skill and experience with aquarium keeping.